williamhc/PG13/README.md

 -------------------------------------------------------------------------------
 **Note:** you must have javac and java in your PATH

- 1. Run `Compile.bat`.
+ 1. Run 'Compile.bat'.
- 2. Run `Run.bat`.
+ 2. Run 'Run.bat'.
- 3. To run tests, run `RunAllTests.bat`
+ 3. To run tests, run 'RunAllTests.bat'
+ 4. To restore the database to its original state, run 'RestoreDB.bat'.
+This bat file can be found in the 'database' folder

 Project File Contents
 -------------------------------------------------------------------------------
 Our project is contained in the package, pg13.
-Our main function can be found in the pg13.app package. pg13.presentation contains the GUI component of our project. pg13.business contains all the data processing and logic. pg13.persistence contains our stub database required for this iteration. pg13.models is our domain specific data objects, puzzles.
-We also have test package that contains all of our JUNIT tests. tests.models contains the files that thoroughly test our data objects. tests.business tests all the data processing and logic.
+Our main function can be found in the pg13.app package.
+The file our main is contained in is PG13.java. pg13.presentation contains the GUI components of our project It also contained 2 java files that list String and Message Constants used throughout the GUI. pg13.business contains all the data processing and logic. pg13.persistence contains the controller and the SQL implementation file for the persistant database. pg13.models is our domain specific data objects, puzzles and users.
+We also have test package that contains all of our JUNIT tests. tests.models contains the files that thoroughly test our data objects. tests.business tests all the data processing and logic. tests.persistance tests the persistance interface using the Stub database (StubDB.java is in this package).

 Additional Notes
 -------------------------------------------------------------------------------